 How to Make Super Soft Chocolate chip Cookies

-Here's a quick overview on how to make these ridiculously soft chocolate chip cookies!
+Here's a quick overview of how to make these ridiculously soft chocolate chip pudding cookies!
 And bonus—no chilling is required for this recipe!

-Whisk the dry ingredients together.
-This includes the all-purpose flour, baking soda, and instant vanilla pudding.
+- Whisk the dry ingredients together.
+This includes all-purpose flour, baking soda, and instant vanilla pudding.

 The cookies should be a nice light golden brown with a slight crispy outside.
 They will be very soft so let them cool first for about 5 minutes on the baking sheet before you transfer them to a wire cooling rack.